minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 * *Termination*: The simulation ends when a specified fraction of the tiles in the room have been cleaned.

-If you find any places above where the specification of the simulation dynamics seems ambiguous, it is up to you to make a reasonable decision about how your program/model will behave, and document that decision in your code.
+If you find any places above where the specification of the simulation dynamics seems ambiguous, it is up to you to make a reasonable decision about how your simulation will behave, and document that decision in your code.

-## Part I: The Rectangular Room and Robot classes
+## Getting Started

 You will need to design two classes to keep track of which parts of the room have been cleaned as well as the position and direction of each robot.
+First, download the necessary [starter files](distro/robots/robots.zip).

-In `robots.py`, we've provided skeletons for the following two classes, which you will fill in in Problem #1:
+In `robots.py`, you'll fiind skeletons for the following two classes:

-* *RectangularRoom*: Represents the space to be cleaned and keeps track of which tiles have been cleaned.
+* `RectangularRoom` represents the space to be cleaned and keeps track of which tiles have been cleaned.
-* *Robot*: Stores the position and heading of a robot.
+* `Robot` stores the position and heading of a robot.

-We've also provided a complete implementation of the following class:
+And there is a complete implementation of the following class:

-* *Position*: Stores the x- and y-coordinates of a robot in a room.
+* `Position` stores the x- and y-coordinates of a robot in a room.

-Read robots.py carefully before starting, so that you understand the provided code and its capabilities.
+Read `robots.py` carefully before starting, so that you understand the provided code and its capabilities.

-## Problem #1
+## Modeling rooms and robots

-In this problem you will implement two classes.
+Now it's time to implement the two empty classes!
+Although this problem has many parts, it should not take long once you have chosen how you wish to represent your data.
+For reasonable representations, *a majority of the methods will require only one line of code.*

-For the RectangularRoom class, decide what fields you will use and decide how the following operations are to be performed:
+For the `RectangularRoom` class, decide what *fields* (instance variables) you will use and decide how the following operations are to be performed:

 * Initializing the object
 * Marking an appropriate tile as cleaned when a robot moves to a given position